WorkloadAutomation/ibm-workload-automation-chart/README.md

 1. Install the agent using the twinst script on a local computer passing the `-gateway local` parameter.
 If there are already other agents installed, the EIF port might already be in use by another instance.
 Specify a different port by passing the following parameter to the twsinst script: `-gweifport <free-port>`.

-2. Make a copy of the following AWS cloud server certificates located in the following path `<DATA_DIR>/ITA/cpa/ita/cert`:
+2. Make a copy of the following cloud server certificates located in the following path `<DATA_DIR>/ITA/cpa/ita/cert`:

 * TWSClientKeyStoreJKS.sth
 * TWSClientKeyStoreJKS.jks